 Week 2: Securitisation, Secularism and Dialogue: Contested State Engagements with Islam (Germany and France)

 Week 3: State and Citizenship Contested (Bosnia and Herzegovina)

 Participants will have access to the general course information a few days before the course commences to familiarise themselves with this material.

 Module 3: Religion, State and Citizenship

 - Application details

-The course fee includes online access to the course and the course materials, tutor feedback, and a Woolf Institute Certificate of Completion.
+The course fee is £385 and includes online access to the course, all course materials, tutor feedback and a Woolf Institute Certificate of Completion.
+Bursaries are available.